nextcloud/bookmarks/README.md

 ## Contribute

-We always welcome contributions and happily accept pull requests.
+We always welcome contributions.
+Have an issue or an idea for a feature?
+Let us know.
+Additionally, we happily accept pull requests.

 In order to make the process run more smoothly, you can make sure of the following things: